The best lenses for Panasonic Lumix S5, S5 II and S5 IIx cameras: ideal fits for size and price

 And they’re certainly up to the job.
 At the price, they are amongst the best hybrid cameras for content creators who shoot both stills and video.

 Panasonic’s own lens choice is modest in number but covers all the bases, including ultra-wide, standard and telephoto zooms and a good selection of compact and affordable primes.
 So which are the best?
-Here’s my hit list, based on lenses we've used and tested for ourselves.
+Here’s my hit list, based on lenses that I and the team have used and tested for ourselves.

 Rod is an independent photography journalist and editor, and a long-standing Digital Camera World contributor, having previously worked as DCW's Group Reviews Editor.
 He has used practically every interchangeable lens camera launched in the past 20 years, from entry-level DSLRs to medium-format cameras.